Direct Data-Driven Discrete-time Bilinear Biquadratic Regulator: Introduction

+Model-based methods (in which the model is completely known a priori) for control of bilinear systems are numerous (see \citep{gao2010successive,BITSORIS2008, zhao2016gramian, wang2018free, halperin2021}), while seminal direct data-driven control methods, which include \citep{yuan2022data,bisoffi2020data,guo2021data,markovsky2022data}, are few but increasing.
+In \citep{bisoffi2020data,guo2021data}, suboptimal linear state feedback controllers are designed using robust control techniques and polyhedral invariant set approaches that treat the system nonlinearities as process disturbances.
+Meanwhile, the work in \citep{yuan2022data} proposes a two-trial online control experiment, run over some finite time horizon $T$, that obtains a locally optimal control sequence which minimizes a quadratic performance index using $T$-persistently exciting data reparametrized as Hankel matrices with linear time-invariant embeddings.

+We focus on the synthesis of a data-driven controller for a new class of optimal control problems for inhomogeneous bilinear systems with a biquadratic performance index, called the bilinear biquadratic regulator (BBR) as was first presented in \citep{halperin2021}.
+Consideration of the biquadratic performance index is important for attenuation of the semi-active effects that the control input exerts on the states via the system nonlinearity.
+Namely, we want to mitigate any undesirable effects on the closed-loop transient performance produced by the nonlinear state-input coupling (e.g., oscillatory transient behavior in Fig.~\ref{fig:fig1}).
+While the method in \citep{yuan2022data} generates control laws that drive the state to the origin in finite time $T$, it is unable to comment on the transient system behavior by virtue of its implicit embeddings nor can the convex-concave optimization method therein be trivially modified to accommodate the bilinear nonconvex cross terms introduced by the biquadratic performance index.

+In this paper, we present a novel direct data-driven control algorithm that uses the sample autocorrelation of the state-input data to solve, in a point-to-point manner, a pair of first-order conditions, derived using Pontryagin's Minimum Principle, for an optimal state-dependent nonlinear control law to the discrete-time BBR problem.
+The main contribution of this paper is the transformation of the BBR with a nonlinear biquadratic performance index and bilinear cross-term in the dynamics, to a nonlinear optimization problem whose solution, point-to-point in time, involves iteratively solving a pair of data-encoded linear matrix equalities.
+We demonstrate the performance of the proposed algorithm via illustrative numerical examples.

-The rest of the paper is organized as follows: Section \ref{section:problem} describes the ${Q}$-Learning problem for the unknown bilinear system.
-In Section \ref{section:PMP}, we reparametrize the bilinear dynamics as a Semi-Definite Programming (SDP) relaxation solvable at instantaneous time increments by considering its current-value Hamiltonian and the PMP.
-In Section \ref{section:characterizedata_Qlearning}, we present the proposed online Model-Free ${Q}$-Learning algorithm with the proofs of the stabilizing and optimal nature of the learned control policy provided therein.
-We demonstrate the performance of the proposed algorithm via numerical examples in Section \ref{section:examples}.
+The rest of the paper is organized as follows.
+Section \ref{section:problem} describes the infinite-horizon bilinear biquadratic regulator for the unknown bilinear system.
+In Section \ref{section:algorithm}, we derive the direct data-driven optimal control conditions which solves the BBR at instantaneous time increments using Pontryagin's Minimum Principle (PMP).
+We demonstrate the performance of the proposed algorithm via numerical examples in Section \ref{section:examples_BBR}.
 Section \ref{section:conclusion} presents our concluding remarks.